-During Sony’s dealer event here, the company also maintained its support for S-Air in HTiBs.
-The technology is embedded in two of three new integrated DVD HTiBs and in one of the new Blu-ray HTiBs.
+During its dealer event here, the company also maintained its support for S-Air in HTiBs.
+The technology is embedded in select new integrated DVD HTiBs and in one of the new Blu-ray HTiBs.
 In other HTiBs and three of the four new AVRs, it requires the purchase of an add-on $50 S-Air transceiver.

 Last year, S-Air appeared for the first time in Sony products as a standard or optional feature in multiple HTiBs.
-The products included the company’s first two Blu-ray HTiBs, which launched in the fourth quarter at $1,000 and $2,000 with embedded S-Air.
+They included the company’s first two Blu-ray HTiBs, which launched in the fourth quarter at $1,000 and $2,000 with embedded S-Air.
 The two models remain in the line.

-S-Air uses proprietary 2.4GHz wireless RF technology to send music, including music stored on docked iPods, up to 164 feet to as many as 10 $150 amplified speaker clients, or AirStations, throughout the house.
+S-Air uses proprietary 2.4GHz wireless RF technology to send music, including music stored on docked iPods, up to 164 feet to up to 10 $150 amplified speaker clients, or AirStations, in other rooms.
 S-Air also delivers surround channels to wireless S-Air speakers.
 Wireless can be activated without such Wi-Fi set-up requirements as selecting security keys, IP addresses, WEP keys and pin codes, Sony said.